minghao2016/openhotspot/README.txt

-                     OpenHotSpot Framework 0.1.3
+                     OpenHotspot Framework 0.1.4
                      ===========================

-OpenHotSpot is a machine learning, crime analysis framework written in C++11 and built for speed and scalability of pattern recognition, hot spot detection and locations based crime predicting.
+OpenHotspot is a machine learning, crime analysis framework written in C++11 and built for speed and scalability of pattern recognition, hotspot detection and locations based, crime predicting.

 About
 -----